10-Day Silent Retreat

 Mary Taylor began studying yoga in 1971, soon after she came home from France with a grande diplôme from Julia Child’s cooking school, L’Ecole des Trois Gourmandes.
 She found yoga at first a means of finding equanimity during the stress of University, and it was that thread of balance that got her hooked.
 It was not until 1988 and finding her primary teacher, Sri K. Pattabhi Jois, and the Ashtanga Vinyasa system that she experienced the profound and transformative impact that a dedicated and daily practice can have on all aspects of life.
 She continues to study and practice yoga and Buddhist teachings with great enthusiasm and inquisitiveness, with an eye on how the residue that is produced on the mat (and cushion) through these teachings informs and supports all aspects of everyday life.
 Mary travels and teaches with Richard and also within the caregiver and hospital setting as part of the core faculty of the Being with Dying program (Upaya Zen Center) and the Urban Zen Integrative Therapy Trainings.
 In 1988 she co-founded, with Richard, the Yoga Workshop.
 Mary is also the author of three cookbooks and the co-author of What Are You Hungry For?
 Women Food and Spirituality (St. Martins Press) and The Art of Vinyasa (Shambhala Publications).

 The program begins at 5pm on the first day of the retreat with a group welcome and departure is at 12pm on the last day.
+The daily schedule will be slightly different on day one, giving time to adjust to being in the retreat setting and embracing time in silence.
 The schedule is subject to change at the discretion of the teacher.

 |6.45am||Tea / Coffee / Fruit|